fdelgadom/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 The code for this step is contained in the third code cell of the IPython notebook.

-Here is an exploratory visualization of the data set.
-It is a histogram showing how the data it is uneven distributed among classes, indicating that probably it will be necessary to perform data augmentation in the under-represented classes.
+As exploratory visualization of the data set i used a histogram showing how the data it is uneven distributed among classes, indicating that probably it will be necessary to perform data augmentation at the under-represented classes.

-![alt text][image1]
+After the data augmentation, process, I repeat the histogram, to validate the result.

 ###Design and Test a Model Architecture